Near-Death Experiences Guided by Faith

 I was transported by ambulance to a local medical center where I was in and out of consciousness.
-I vaguely remember being placed in a machine (which I later found out was an MRI) and people yelling at me to stay still, but I don’t think I was very compliant.
+I vaguely remember being placed in a machine, which I later found out was a magnetic resonance imaging (MRI) machine.
+People were yelling at me to stay still, but I don’t think I was very compliant.

 Brain Tumor Diagnosis and Treatment

-From the end of my radiation treatments in October 2013, everything remained stable until October 2019.
-By that time, Dr. Gilbert had moved to the Neuro-Oncology Branch at NIH, and I, like many of his patients, followed him.
+After the end of my radiation treatments in October 2013, everything remained stable until October 2019.
+By that time, Dr. Gilbert had moved to the NCI Center for Cancer Research's Neuro-Oncology Branch at NIH.
+I, like many of his patients, followed him.
 He saw something on my scans and recommended surgery.
 On November 15, 2019, I had my first surgery at NIH.
-Up until that point, I only had biopsies.
+Up until that point, I had only had biopsies.
 My neurosurgeon Kareem Zaghloul, M.D., Ph.D., of the National Institute of Neurological Disorders and Strokes at NIH was amazing.
 He was able to remove the new growth and a fluid filled sac that had developed over the years near the tumor site.
 I was awake and talking the day of the surgery and was up and walking the next day.